apoapse1/somnium-fur-enderal/source/3_Atmosphere.rst

 If you let the fever grow to even higher levels, to the dangerous peaks of what your brain can handle, your sight will fully change; color might fade, and time might seem to pass you by at unnatural rates.

-Anomalies cause the gameplay of Somnium to be in a constant flux state.
-As your fever builds and wanes you experience the world in completely different ways.
-Somnium is designed to work with this flux state, to allow these anomalies to influence the game while also keeping it running and moving along smoothly and even tying most of the other core mechanics to these.
+Anomalies cause the gameplay of Somnium to be in a constantly fluxuating state.
+As your fever builds and wanes you will experience the world in completely different ways.
+Somnium is designed to work with this fluxuating state, to allow these anomalies to influence the game while also keeping it running and moving along smoothly and even tying most of the other core mechanics to these.

 Players should not expect to play through the game and remain entirely sane.
-Arcane Fever is built into many of the powerful tools at the characters fingers and these anomalies come with the fever.
+Arcane Fever is built into many of the powerful tools at the character's fingers and these anomalies come with the fever.